 Pirate’s Beach – Any height – Quote from Disneyland website “Maraud deep into Adventureland® through dark caverns and past Davy Jones’ Locker to Skull Rock.
 Once at Disney Pirates’ Beach, you’ll unearth two pirate playgrounds loaded with rope ladders, slides and even a plank that’s sure to keep little rapscallions in check.”

-Swiss Family Robinson Tree House – Any height – Quote from website “Climb high in this magnificent tree house that the Swiss Family Robinson call home.
+Swiss Family Robinson Tree House – Any height – Quote from the website “Climb high in this magnificent tree house that the Swiss Family Robinson call home.
 Here, you can ascend an intricate series of walkways and stairs that lead to a layout of beautifully detailed rooms, including a kitchen, library and some bedrooms”

 Indiana Jones and the temple of Peril is also in this area.
 This is for people 1.4m and over, certainly not for little people.

 Disneyland railroad – Any height – runs in a circle around the perimeter of Disneyland Paris.
 Anyone can ride on this authentic steam train.
 It takes 20 minutes to do a full circle.
 It conveniently stops at Main street, Frontierland, Fantasyland and Discoveryland.
 We used the train a few times to get about.
 You can sit quite a few people in each carriage.

 Rides Jamie (3 years old measuring just over 1m) couldn’t go on were :